Transvaginal Mesh Warnings and Litigation

 How CaseyGerry Can Help

-Because the manufacturers of transvaginal meshes have failed to warn about their products’ risk, women suffering mesh complications may be able to file claims seeking compensation for medical bills, lost wages, pain and suffering and other damages.
+The manufacturers of transvaginal meshes failed to warn about their products’ risk.
+Women suffering mesh complications were able to file claims seeking compensation for medical bills, lost wages, pain and suffering and other damages.
 CaseyGerry is not currently accepting new cases against manufacturers of transvaginal meshes.

 The pharmaceutical attorneys at CaseyGerry have decades of experience in the field of medical device litigation.
-We can offer legal guidance as well as help and support to those who have suffered sustained injuries due to transvaginal mesh products.
+We can offer legal guidance as well as help and support to those who have sustained injuries due to harmful medical devices.